oliverdding/cli-template-rs/README.md

-# Cli Template for rust
+# Cli Template for Rust

 A simple template with [cargo generate](https://github.com/cargo-generate/cargo-generate) for quickly rewriting everything in rust. :^)